 In the meantime, I added the chopped onions to a 12-inch skillet with olive oil over medium heat.
 The idea here was to sauté the onions until they were tender before adding the zucchini.

-After about 10 minutes, I blotted the zucchini with paper towels, and transferred them to another double layer of paper towels for another 5 minutes or so.
+After about 10 minutes, I blotted the zucchini with paper towels, and transferred them to another double layer of paper towels for about 5 minutes or so.

 There was still a significant amount of liquid in the zucchini, so I gathered them in the paper towels, and proceeded to squeeze as much of the liquid from them as possible.
 The reason that I did this is that I wanted to sauté the zucchini, not boil it.
 Until the liquid is gone, the temperature stays at the boiling point of 212°F which is not high enough to produce a good sauté!

-I served the zoodles topped with meat sauce.
+I served the Zoodles topped with Bolognese Sauce.
 The Master Taste Tester quickly concluded that the zoodles should not be viewed as alternatives for pasta, but rather as a delicious base for the meat sauce, or as a tasty vegetable on its own.
 Yum!

 - 3 medium sized zucchinis about 1-1/4 pounds total, trimmed